SaijyotiTripathy/Optical-Character-Recognition-Model/README.md

 ## Code to my CNN model :

-1. Download the given OCR_model.ipynb file or Open the file here : https://nbviewer.org/github/SaijyotiTripathy/Optical-Character-Recognition-Model/blob/main/OCR_model.ipynb .
+1. Download the given OCR_model.ipynb file.
 2. Follow the steps mentioned.
 3. All the datasets are uploaded in zip format in my Google Drive.
 4. Once the model is trained, test it on your dataset.